Code-Institute-Submissions/DentalCare/README.md

 #### As a visiting customer I would:

-1. Want to be able to nagivate through the website intuitively.
+1. Want to be able to navigate through the website intuitively.
-    1. Website has navigation bar included with collapsable menu for smaller screen sizes.
+    1. The Website has a navigation bar included with a collapsable menu for smaller screen sizes.
     2. Navigation menu has related icons which are also displayed on corresponding pages.
     3. Navigation bar sticks to top of screen when scrolling for ease of use.
     4. Home Page displays information clearly and has a short expansion of menu items below picture.
     5. Menu items are darker when on the active page.
-    6. Visual effect created for site links and submit button.
+    6. There is a visual effect created for site links and the submit button.
     7. Social media hover effect for social media links with their corresponding brand colours.
 2. Need to be able to quickly review the dental services available to see if they are appropriate to my needs.
-    1. Link to services page can be found on navigation bar and as left hand link on main page.
+    1. Link to services page can be found on the navigation bar and at left hand link on the main page.
     2. List of services displayed both broadly and with bullet pointed detail.
 3. Want to be able to view the site across multiple devices e.g. while not at home on desktop or laptop.
-    1. Site has been designed with a mobile-first design philosophy using Bootstrap alongsite the HTML and CSS.
+    1. The site has been designed with a mobile-first design philosophy using Bootstrap alongside HTML and CSS.
+4. Expect to have visual cues while navigating the site.
+    1. Navigation menu selection is darker on the current active page.
+    2. Hover effects exist for links in the body of each page and social media sites.
+    3. Icons are representative of the feature/page they are aligned to.
-4. Like to review any existing customer feedback.
+5. Like to review any existing customer feedback.
-    1. Testimonials section given it's own page and highlighting recent customer reviews to enhace customer confidence.
+    1. Testimonials section given its own page and highlighting recent customer reviews to enhance customer confidence.
-5. Want the site to be consistent with visual feedback across the site indicating mouseover/cursor behaviour.
+6. Want the site to be consistent with visual feedback.
-    1. Clickable links and the submit button on contact us page display the same visual cue of the curved bar filling up on mouseover/click.
+    1. Clickable links and the submit button on the **Contact Us** page display the same visual cue of the curved bar filling up on mouse hover/click.
-    2. Spacing of images and white space consistent throughout the site across a range of devices.
+    2. The spacing of images and white space is consistent throughout the site across a range of devices.
-6. Want to contact dental care for any business related enquiries.
+7. Want to contact dental care for any business related enquiries.
     1. Contact Us form on contact page provided and fully responsive across all mobile devices tested in Chrome Browser.

-#### As an admin user I would:
+#### As an administrative user I would:

 1. Want the site to address the business goals.
     1. Colour scheme selected to be consistent with business with a healthcare setting.
     2. Site details services and testimonials both with links to contact us form requesting the customer to get in touch.
-    3. Contact us form does not allow submission until contact details are supplied i.e. Name, Email and Phone Number allowing the business to get back in touch with the customer.
+    3. Contact us form does not allow submission until contact details are supplied, i.e. Name, Email and Phone Number allowing the business to get back in touch with the customer.
-    4. Site coded in HTML and CSS and Bootstrap framework used to make the site fully responsive with mobile-first design philosophy.
+    4. Site coded in HTML and CSS using the Bootstrap framework used to make the site fully responsive employing a mobile-first design philosophy.
-    5. Site tested for it's responsiveness in Chrome Browser across mobile devices listed and for its responsiveness at varying desktop resolutions.
+    5. The site jas been tested for its responsiveness in Chrome Browser across mobile devices listed and for its responsiveness at varying desktop resolutions.
     6. Custom CSS code added to customise content from Bootstrap e.g. Submit Button.
 2. Need to easily redevelop the site should any individual section needs updating.
-    1. Main sections HTML and CSS separated by commented code.
+    1. Main sections of HTML and CSS have been separated using comments which indicate the purpose/function of the code that follows.
 3. Code that was easy to read and understand.
     1. HTML and CSS used standard markup and syntax.
     2. HTML and CSS has been arranged using **Alt+Shift+F**
-3. Be able to share the repository for collaborative purposes.
+4. Be able to share the repository for collaborative purposes.
     1. Detailed in deployment section.

 ### Bugs

-1. Significant whitespace found beneath footer when viewing on iPad Project
+1. Significant white space found beneath footer when viewing on iPad Project
-- Resolution added in min-height value to css
+- Media query added in CSS specifically for iPad Pro resolutions to attached the footer with an absolute position to the bottom of each page.

 ## Deployment

-This project was developed using the GitPod IDE, committed to git and pished to GItHub using the built in function within GitPod.
+This project was developed using the GitPod IDE, committed to git and pushed to GitHub using the built in function within GitPod.

-To deploy this page to GitHub Pages from it's GitHub repository, the following steps were taken:
+To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:

 1. Log into GitHub.
 2. From the list of repositories on the screen, select SamiIshmael/DentalCare.